nesi/support-docs/docs/format.md

 [Markdown Table Generator](https://www.tablesgenerator.com/markdown_tables), is a handy tool for complex tables/

-Tables can be constructed using `|` to seperate colums, and `--` to designate headers.
+Tables can be constructed using `|` to seperate columns, and `--` to designate headers.

 Number of dashes has no effect, things dont have to be lined up when in markdown, just looks nice.
 Leading and trailing `|` are optional.